 The Ontario Labour Relations Board's e-filing system includes the PEHT.
-The Tribunal's Forms and Rules were modernized as part of the implementation of the e-filing system and parties are now able to electronically submit forms, documents and other material which allows for greater accessibility to the PEHT and greater efficiency in case processing.
+The Tribunal's Forms and Rules were modernized as part of the implementation of the e-filing system and parties are able to electronically submit forms, documents and other material which allows for greater accessibility to the PEHT and greater efficiency in case processing.
 The electronic filing system, case management system and Sharepoint files ensured the Tribunal was able to remain open and continued to operate throughout the pandemic to date.
-The PEHT website was modernized in 2021 to better assist its community and to provide greater accessibility.
+The PEHT's modernized website which is maintained by the OLRB's IT staff better assists its community and provides greater accessibility.
+Improvements to the OLRB's modernized electronic case management system, which includes PEHT cases, continue as required to ensure efficient delivery of services including improvements to enhance the ability to report on performance.